Last updated on March 29, 2025

 The unfortunate truth about this deck is that it is pretty expensive, and there aren’t just one or two cards to blame that you could easily take out.
 Instead, there’s a higher proportion of cards in the $5-$40 range, meaning there aren’t necessarily obvious cuts you can make to cut down on price.

 One option you have to cut down on price in this deck is to take out some of the fetch lands.
 I’ll admit this build might be a little heavy on them and you could easily take some out.
-Bloodstained Mire and Wooded Foothills are currently two of the more expensive ones, so you could easily but them for cheaper alternatives like Myriad Landscape or Fabled Passage.
+Arid Mesa and Marsh Flats are two of the more expensive ones, so you could easily swap them for cheaper alternatives like Wooded Ridgeline or Sacred Peaks.

 Token doublers, while pretty helpful for your strategy, are also some of the more expensive cards in this deck.
-Anointed Procession is currently the most expensive, so you could always take it out and still have the others, saving yourself about $40.
+Anointed Procession is the most expensive, so you could always take it out and still have the others.
 While this cuts down on consistency, it can be a good way to make the deck more affordable.

 Other Builds

-If you wanted to take this deck in a different direction, you could focus on lifegain effects instead of doing damage.
-Rin and Seri, Inseparable does a good job of gaining you life, so building in payoffs for it can be another strategy.
-Since you’re going to be creating a good number of creatures, cards like Essence Warden can help you gain a lot of life too.
+If you want to take this deck in a different direction, you can load up on lifegain effects instead of doing damage.
+Rin and Seri, Inseparable does a good job of gaining chunks of life.
+Build in payoffs for lifegain and you open up new win conditions.
+Since you create a good number of creatures, Soul Sister cards like Soul's Attendant, Soul Warden and Essence Warden can help you gain a lot of life too.

 You can use cards like Aetherflux Reservoir as a way to spend your extra life.
 You’ll also want payoffs like Heliod, Sun-Crowned that give you good benefits each time you gain life.
-A card like Well of Lost Dreams can also give you a good source of card draw, that can be a little lacking in a few of Rin and Seri’s colors.
+A card like Exemplar of Light or Well of Lost Dreams can also give you a good source of card draw, is a bit lacking among Naya cards.

 Commanding Conclusion